American Frontiers: A Public Lands Journey: Background

 In 2002, the non-profit Public Lands Interpretive Association (PLIA) partnered with the National Geographic Society, federal and state land management agencies, private businesses, and other organizations in an attempt to focus national attention on American public estate by highlighting the experiences of two groups of travelers who followed a route from Mexico to Canada that stayed on public lands the entire way - "the first ever made entirely on public lands".
-This journey, known as American Frontiers: A Public Lands Journey aimed to create broad national exposure about the role and relevance of public lands.
+This project, known as American Frontiers: A Public Lands Journey, aimed to create broad national exposure about the role and relevance of public lands.

 Trek

 On July 31, 2002, two teams of travelers started simultaneously from the Mexican and Canadian borders in New Mexico and Montana.
-During the following two months, they travelled more than 2,600 miles and crossed six states, entirely on public lands.
+During the next two months, they travelled more than 2,600 miles and crossed six states, entirely on public lands.

 The trekkers travelled using various modes of transportation, including foot, horseback, mountain bikes, ATVs, off-road motorcycles, canoes, whitewater rafts, motorboats, and four-wheel-drive vehicles.

 The teams met sixty days later on National Public Lands Day in the Uinta-Wasatch-Cache National Forest near Salt Lake City, Utah.